Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 - Easier to maintain

-- You may be able to get one at no upfront cost
+- You may be able to get one expertly installed with a guarantee and flexible payment plan

 Disadvantages of air source heat pumps